 Following two hefty but fun recording sessions, we amassed an album's worth of material, and filmed the whole lot to boot.
 I'm putting this series of videos out on YouTube over the coming months.
-The album itself, entitled 'Beguiling Transmissions' (a name derived from the song 'Reminders, Remind' on the Alterations album) will hopefully be made available sometime before the end of 2014.
-It will also include a few bonus cover version arrangements: some WW1 songs and an electro-disco classic from the 1970s.
+The album itself, entitled 'Beguiling Transmissions' (a name derived from the song 'Reminders, Remind' on the Alterations album) is released Sept 1st 2015 as a 12-track download via CD Baby, iTunes, Amazon etc, a 10-tk physical CD via Bandcamp, and through various streaming services.

 Beguiling Transmission No 1 is a piece entitled Let The Body Go.
 The original song is the only original composition from the series not previously released, though it will be the lead track of a digital EP I am releasing next month (as a regular Mark Northfield release).